 The information provided in the personal statement section and the academic reference together with predicted grades are noted but these are not the final deciding factors in whether or not a conditional offer can be made.
 However, they may be reconsidered in a tie break situation in August.

-Applicants who apply for the MEng degree will automatically be reconsidered for the BEng course if they are not eligible for entry to the MEng degree, both at initial offer-making stage and when results are received.
+Applicants who apply for the MEng degree will automatically be reconsidered for the BSc course if they are not eligible for entry to the MEng degree, both at initial offer-making stage and when results are received.
 Applicants who do not satisfy the entry requirements for the MEng degree will be offered a place on the BSc course, provided that they satisfy the normal entry requirements for admission to the BSc course.

 If you are made an offer then you may be invited to an Open Day, which is usually held during the second semester.
 This will allow you the opportunity to visit the University and to find out more about the degree programme of your choice; the facilities on offer.
 It also gives you a flavour of the academic and social life at Queen's.